fluree/docs.flur.ee/content/db_intro.md

 `chat message ->> chat/person ->> person/user ->> database user`

-The rule stipulates, that if the database user found after following the graph equals the current `?user`, then creating a new chat message or editing an existing one is allowed.
+The rule stipulates, that if the database user found after following the graph equals the current `?user_id`, then creating a new chat message or editing an existing one is allowed.

 **>> Execute the final transaction example.**